 - Practices matrimonial or family law.

-- Will work with other professionals, such as forensic accountants, CDFA professionals, business valuators therapists, and custody/parenting experts.
+- Has worked with – and can recommend – other professionals, such as forensic accountants, CDFA® professionals, business valuators therapists, and custody/parenting experts.

 - Has a lot of relevant experience.
-It is preferable to get a family lawyer who has worked on many divorce cases similar to yours.
+When choosing a divorce lawyer, look for one who has worked on many divorce cases similar to yours.
 If your lawyer is fresh out of law school, make sure he or she has an experienced mentor at the law firm – one with an excellent knowledge of divorce law – to go over your case.

 - Is a skilled negotiator.
 If your case can be settled without a protracted court battle, you’ll save a great deal of time, trouble, and money.

 - Is totally candid.
-Your lawyer should be up-front about what he or she thinks your divorce will cost, if there are holes or any problems with your case, and whether or not you have any aces up your sleeve.
+Your lawyer should be up-front about what he or she thinks your divorce will cost, how a judge would be likely to rule on your issues, if there are holes or any problems with your case, and whether or not you have any aces up your sleeve.

 - Is not in conflict with your best interests.
 Don’t share a divorce lawyer with your spouse; don’t hire your spouse’s best friend, business partner, or any member of your spouse’s family to represent you – even if you’re on good terms with them.
 Aside from the obvious conflict of interest involved, you’ll have created enemies – and probably a whole new family feud – before your divorce settles.